 What is aplastic anemia?

+Aplastic anemia is a type of bone marrow failure.
 In aplastic anemia, the bone marrow’s stem cells do not make enough new blood cells.
-Most often, all three types of blood cells are affected:
+Most often, all three types of blood cells are affected (called pancytopenia):

 Although aplastic anemia affects how many blood cells the body produces, the few that do mature and enter the bloodstream are normal.

-Aplastic anemia is associated with some cancers and cancer treatments, but it is not considered a type of cancer.
+Aplastic anemia is linked to some cancers and cancer treatments, but it is not a type of cancer.

 What are the symptoms of aplastic anemia?